jasongitmail/super-sitemap/README.md

 In most cases, this matches your frameworks route syntax.

 **This means syntax differs by framework adapter (TanStack Start, SvelteKit, etc) to stay close to how each framework defines its routes and to support framework-specific features (like SvelteKit's param matchers or TanStack Start's pathless layout segments).**

+If in doubt, enable prerendering for your sitemap route and build your app; you'll see build errors if you're missing any required `paramValues` keys or defined any that differ from what super sitemap expects.

 <details>
 <summary>View keys allowed in paramValues</summary>